 Authors of manuscripts claiming the original research should be in a significant scientific manner.
 The

-accuracy of the work performed, accompanied by an objective discussion of its significance.
+the accuracy of the work performed, accompanied by an objective discussion of its significance.
 The scientific data should be represented accurately in the manuscript.
 The manuscript should contain sufficient detail and references so as to permit the others to replicate the work for their respective further research.
 The fabrication of results and the making of fraudulent or knowingly inaccurate statements constitute unethical behavior and may cause the rejection or the retraction of a manuscript or published article.

 The manuscript should contain the details of all the commercial software, hardware, or other product used.
 The authors should also disclose the sources of financial support for the research in the manuscript.